VALENTINA STAVROU, MD VISION CARE • FACIAL AESTHETICS • DRY EYE OPHTHALMOLOGIST | ΧΕΙΡΟΥΡΓΟΣ ΟΦΘΑΛΜΙΑΤΡΟΣ

 Do all patients with glaucoma need laser treatment?

-No. Some patients are monitored, some use drops, some may benefit from laser, or may need surgery.
+No. Some patients are monitored, some use drops, some may benefit from laser, and some may need surgical care.
 The right approach depends on the type of glaucoma and the clinical findings.